QuotaClub

 60 seconds to earn 5 minutes·The goal: Get permission to keep talking.
 Not pitch.
 Not close.
 Permission.

-What top performers do differently: They know the first 15 seconds is the only thing that matters, and they pause after the opener instead of stuffing the silence with words.
+What to review in your own process: They know the first 15 seconds is the only thing that matters, and they pause after the opener instead of stuffing the silence with words.

 The 4-step opener